 Why compressed air leak detection matters – and how to maximise its benefits

-Compressed air systems include not just the compressor, but the pipes, valves, and other parts, too.
-While air production is essential, air leakage is a costly aspect of these systems.
-Even a minor 3mm gap creates a pressure drop, lost air, and increases energy costs by thousands of pounds.
+Compressed air systems include not just the compressor but also the pipes, valves, and other parts.
+While air production is essential, air leakage is costly to these systems.
+Even a minor 3 mm gap can lead to a pressure drop and a loss of approximately 7.1 litres/second at 7 bar pressure, resulting in annual energy costs exceeding £10,500 and over 15 tonnes of CO2 emissions.

-Considering how versatile compressed air can be, it’s no surprise that it’s considered an essential resource in many industries and factories.
-Whether it’s used to power a wide variety of equipment, including pneumatic tools, robots, and conveyor belts.
-Or, for cleaning, drying, and painting—compressed air is everywhere, and leak detection absolutely matters in maximising profit and avoiding accidents.
+Considering how versatile compressed air can be, it is no surprise that it is an essential resource in many industries and factories.
+Compressed air is everywhere, whether used to power pneumatic tools, robots, and conveyor belts or for cleaning, drying, and painting.
+Leak detection matters not only for maximising profitability but also for ensuring system safety and reducing environmental impact.

 The older the system is, the likelier it is to suffer from air leaks.
 Valves get left open by mistake, fittings become looser, or pipes are no longer airtight.
 Being able to pinpoint leaks in a busy production facility with considerable background noise is like finding a needle in a haystack, without specialised equipment to locate leaks efficiently.